Indigenous Entry Stream (IES)

 - Applications lodged after the closing date will be accepted only in exceptional circumstances and with the approval of the Executive Dean;

 - Applications must be on the IES Application form (see link below) and will require information about relevant education, work and community service history, together with referee's reports and documentation of Indigenous descent;

-- Short-listed candidates will be invited to a detailed interview by a panel with substantial Indigenous membership, designed to assess the applicant's academic and career history as well as factors that may impact positively or negatively on their capacity to complete the medical course;
+- Short-listed candidates will be invited to a detailed interview by a panel including an Indigenous interviewer, designed to assess the applicant's non-academic qualities;

 The PMP is conducted mid-year and is designed to introduce some content and skills central to the medical course, to maximise the preparedness of all applicants and build a supportive cohort.
-The PMP functions as a final step in assessing an applicant's readiness for successfully completing the four-year medical program.
+The PMP is an intrinsic step in assessing an applicant's readiness for successfully completing the four-year medical program.
 PMP participants will be assessed on their academic performance, teamwork, psychosocial factors and communication.
-From 2012 applicants who successfully complete the PMP will be required to undertake a science remediation program titled Flinders University Extended Learning in Science (FUELS).
-This is a comprehensive online program that addresses gaps for Indigenous students with very little background in chemistry, physics and biology and numeracy.
-The course will be conducted after the Preparation for Medicine Program and will be run entirely online through the Flinders online learning environment.
+Applicants who successfully complete the PMP will be required to undertake a science remediation program entitled Flinders University Extended Learning in Science (FUELS).
+This is an online program that addresses potential gaps for Indigenous students with very little background in chemistry, physics and biology and numeracy.
+The course will commence two weeks before the Preparation for Medicine Program begins and will continue after this program.
+It is conducted entirely online through the Flinders online learning environment.
 Estimated student time commitment is around 10 hours a week.

 GPO Box 2100